MireyNM/Predict_Future_MLB_Stats/README.md

 To predict the next BsR number for each batter we have trained a linear regression ridge model.

 **Data** </br>
-We have used batters stats from 2007 to 2022 (See Table 1).
+We have used batter’s stats from 2007 to 2022 (See Table 1).
 These data has 5090 rows and 320 columns. </br>

-**Pre processing Data for Model** </br>
+**Preprocessing Data for Model** </br>
 * We have removed all players who played in 1 season only.
-* We have wrote a function that takes BsR value from previous year and add it to a new column `Next_BsR` in order to create the dependent variable.
+* We have written a function that takes BsR value from previous year and add it to a new column `Next_BsR` to create the dependent variable.
 * We have cleaned the data by removing all columns with null values and some object data types columns.
 Finally, we have dummified the `team_code` column by assigning code number instead of name to each team.
 This has reduced the DataFrame to 4127 rows and 195 columns.

 **Train Ridge Regression Model** </br>
 * We have initialized the model.
-* We have used sequential features selector `SequentialFeatureSelector` in order to find the best features for the model.
+* We have used sequential features selector `SequentialFeatureSelector` to find the best features for the model.
 The number of features selected was 20.
-* We have split the data usine `TimeSeriesSplit` to make sure we are using previous data in order to predict future one.
+* We have split the data using `TimeSeriesSplit` to make sure we are using previous data in order to predict future one.
 * We have scaled the data using `MinMaxScaler`
 * In order to iterate the model through all years we have created a function that will go through each year, assign train data as all previous years and test data as current year.
 The output of this function is a DataFrame of actual and predicted BsR numbers.

 **Evaluate the model** </br>
-In order to evalute the model we have calculated the following:
+To evaluate the model we have calculated the following:
 * Mean absolute error (MAE) = 1.89
 * Mean squared error (MSE) = 5.96
 * Square root of Mean squared error (RMSE) = 2.44